microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ### Option 2 : Deploy your function with the Azure Function Core Tools

-Deploy your function using the VS Code extension or by command line:
+Deploy your function using the VS Code extension or via command line:

 ```bash
 # Inside the FuncStd folder run the following command: